drift-labs/gateway/README.md

                     confirmed)
   --default-sub-account-id
                     default sub_account_id to use (default: 0)
-  --skip-tx-preflight
+  --active-sub-accounts sub accounts to subscribe to.
+If using this, default-sub-account-id will have no effect --skip-tx-preflight
                     skip tx preflight checks --extra-rpcs      extra solana RPC urls for improved Tx broadcast